4 minute read

 There are several different types of PPC ads.
 When you see ads that appear in the results of search engines, you are witnessing paid search advertising in action.
 In this form of advertising, businesses bid on ads that appear as a sponsored link in the search results.
 These ads appear at the very top of search engine result pages in response to searches users conduct using keywords related to the advertiser’s product or service.

 Social media ads are a bit different, but they have the same desired outcome of generating clicks and conversions.
 Instead of appearing in Google search results, social media ads populate in different areas of social media users’ screens.

-Your knee jerk reaction to the coronavirus-fueled economic fallout may be to halt or drastically cut all expenditures, but paid ads are worth considering right now depending on your current goals.
-Here is why:
+Your knee jerk reaction to the coronavirus-fueled economic fallout may be to halt or drastically cut all expenditures, but paid ads are worth investing in right now no matter what your goal is.

 The ad networks use an auction system.
 Small businesses submit bids for ads on this system.
 Under normal circumstances, competition is high in most industries.
 This drives up the cost-per-click (CPC).
 As a result, large corporations must spend more money on PPC ads.

 Competition for ad inventory has fallen drastically in recent weeks due to the coronavirus outbreak.
 This has driven the CPC down.

 Online traffic, especially anxiety shopping, has increased as a result of people spending most of their time at home and trying to stay away from their cranky home schooled offspring.
 Right now your audience is connecting on social media more than ever before.

 Ads are getting more attention at a lower CPC.
 In addition, CPCs are dropping further than conversion rates in some cases.

 In this way, paid ads are delivering a significantly higher return on investment (ROI) for some advertiser now.